mricon/b4/docs/contributor/overview.rst

 * ``b4 prep`` allows to get your patch series ready for sending to the maintainer for review
-* ``b4 send`` simplifies the process of submitting your patches to the upstream maintainer even if you don't have access to a very good SMTP server
+* ``b4 send`` simplifies the process of submitting your patches to the upstream maintainer even if you don't have access to a compliant SMTP server
 * ``b4 trailers`` simplifies the process of retrieving code-review trailers received on the distribution lists and applying them to your